On this page you will find information focusing on future and incoming freshman and their parents. Scroll down for the following.

 What is the schedule for the weight room?

-Incoming Freshman start in the weight room during summer clinics, usually beginning in May.
-Check the Calendar for times.
-In season weight training is usually about maintaining strength and flexibility and the schedule will be announced through Hudl and can vary depending on availibility with other sports.
+The schedule will be announced through Hudl and can vary depending on availability with other sports.
 After the season is over, Freshman who remain in Football Academy first and second period will to weight train and do speed work on the track.

 When are Freshman Games?